getblocklab/block-lab/CONTRIBUTING.md

 composer install
 ```

-Also while development, it is advantageous to install the composer dependencies to ensure adhereance to PHP WordPress coding standards.
+Also while developing, it is advantageous to install the Composer dependencies to ensure adherence to PHP WordPress coding standards.

 ## Additional Notes